jimktrains/k5/README.md

 Functions
 ---------

+Functions are (normally) pure functions meaning that their outputs can be cached based on their output.
+Any function that returns None is marked as non-pure.
+[Ed note: I need a way to mark functions as non-pure besides that.]

 To define a function a signature and body are given (It can optionally be assigned to a variable)

     Born <= `{fname as String, lname as String} -> new_person as Person`: